beerush-id/.github/profile/README.md

-# Crafting a Tri-Friendly Technology Ecosystem 🤩
+<h1 align="center">Crafting a Tri-Friendly Technology Ecosystem 🤩</h1>

-Our vision is to create a tech ecosystem that seamlessly integrates developers, designers, and users.
-With a suite of carefully designed tools, we want to bring about substantial benefits in each of these domains.
+<p align="center">Our vision is to create a tech ecosystem that seamlessly integrates developers, designers, and users.
+With a suite of carefully designed tools, we want to bring about substantial benefits in each of these domains.</p>

 ## 👷 Developer-Friendly